sismo-core/sismo-hub/CONTRIBUTING.md

 ## Creating a new Group Generator

-Sismo resolves around the concept of [Groups of accounts](https://docs.sismo.io/sismo-docs/sismo-protocol/groups).
+Sismo resolves around the concept of [Groups of Data Sources](https://docs.sismo.io/sismo-docs/sismo-protocol/groups).
 These Groups are generated through the use of a [Group Generator](https://docs.sismo.io/sismo-docs/technical-documentation/sismo-hub/group-generator).

 Check out the [existing Group Generators](./group-generators/generators/) for inspiration!

+If you want to start creating you first Group, check out our tutorial **[here](https://docs.sismo.io/sismo-docs/tutorials/create-your-group-developers).**

+You have no idea of Groups to implement but you want to contribute?
+Check out the GitHub issues we created for the group generators **[here](https://github.com/sismo-core/sismo-hub/issues?q=is:issue+is:open+label:%22Group+Creation%22).**

 ## Creating a new Data Provider